 “We receive a lot of calls from customers also, opponents”

 Mural on a wall leading to the Ho Thi Ky flower market

-Our guide for the morning was Mai Truong, who set the tone for the day by informing us that she was named after the cherry blossom.
-Elaborating further, Truong said that in Vietnam, girls’ names are generally composed of beautiful images like blossoms or rivers coupled with positive attributes like gentleness or faith.
+Our guide for the morning was Mai Truong, who set the tone for the day by informing us she was named for the cherry blossom.
+She further explained that in Vietnam, girls’ names are generally composed of images like blossoms or rivers coupled with positive attributes like gentleness or faith.
 Often two names are combined to designate a specific flower.

 “Vietnamese women are like flowers.
 We hope for men to pass by and say ‘Oh that’s beautiful,’” she said.
 With that, we jumped into her car and sped off to the market.

 Roses newly arrived from the countryside

 HO THY KY FLOWERS PULL ALL-NIGHTERS

 The action begins at Ho Thi Ky Flower Market around the time the city’s bars get busy; that is, from 10 pm to midnight.
 This is when the first trucks loaded with fresh flowers begin arriving from the country.
 Most of the flowers come from Dalat, also known as The City of Flowers.